mavu072/fervent-one/fervent-api/README.md

 # Fervent API

-Fervent API is REST service that exposes endpoints for interacting with these services:
+Fervent API is RESTful API that exposes endpoints for interacting with these services:
 - inferencing language models (LLMs) to generate responses,
 - retrieval augmented generation (RAG) to generate responses informed by documents,
 - optical character recognition (OCR) to read PDF files and,